project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

     - [Flash tool for EFR32 and SiWx917 Devices](../general/FLASH_SILABS_DEVICE.md)

-        Simplicity Commander standalone or Simplicity Studio can be used to flash Silicon Labs hardware with firmware images for the RCP and the Matter Accessory Device.
+        Simplicity Commander standalone can be used to flash Silicon Labs hardware with firmware images for the RCP and the Matter Accessory Device.

     - [Additional Flash tools for SiWx917 SoC Device](../general/FLASH_SILABS_SiWx917_SOC_DEVICE.md)